Episode - 7G12\\

 * StartOfDarkness: This was the first full appearance of Sideshow Bob -- who would later become Bart's AxCrazy ArchEnemy.

 * VillainousBreakdown: Bob has a very subtle one when he gets taken to jail.
-He starts out more annoyed rather than angry during his "Meddling Kids Remark."
-Then shouts out to everyone to [[NotNowKiddo treat kids as equals]] in a more operatic tone, before his voice finally breaks into panic knowing that his plan crumbled.
+He starts out relatively mildly annoyed, during his "meddling kids" rant, then shouts out to everyone to [[NotNowKiddo treat kids as equals]] in a more operatic tone, before his voice finally breaks into panic knowing that his plan crumbled.

 * WellIntentionedExtremist[=/=]ThinkOfTheChildren: Sideshow Bob.
 He genuinely cares about the education and future of the children watching the show and hates the kind of [[LowestCommonDenominator lowbrow humor]] Krusty is corrupting them with.
 After framing Krusty, he introduces high culture and good morals (not exactly entertaining for kids, but still a positive influence) and when he's arrested, he screams "Treat children as equals!
 They're smarter than you think!"
-Later episodes would phase this out in favor of his straightforward revenge schemes on Bart.
+Later episodes would phase this out in favor of his straightforwardly villainous schemes and obsession with getting revenge on Bart.